 The characters are where it loses me a bit.
 We have Zini who is Aladar’s lemur uncle.
 He’s obnoxious and that’s all there is to it.
 We’re supposed to feel bad for him because he can’t find a mate, but if you watched him for five minutes you’d know why he can’t find one.
 And of course he’s a total playboy by the end for no reason.
 His character does nothing in the slightest.
 His little sister, Suri, does way more than Zini does.

 The lemurs on their own don’t do much anyway.
 They ride the backs of the dinosaurs and make comments about what’s happening around them.
 That’s about it.
 The mom does some stuff, as does Suri, but after the opening scene they’re just kinda there.

 Then we have I guess his name is Url.
-He’s a ankylosaurus that acts like a dog for reasons beyond my understanding.
-I don’t know why some of these dinosaurs are smart and can speak but then we have dog-like dinosaurs like Url and carnosaurus who are nothing but hungry beasts incapable of rational thought.
+He’s an ankylosaurus that acts like a dog for reasons beyond my understanding.
+I don’t know why some of these dinosaurs are smart, and can speak but then we have dog-like dinosaurs like Url and carnosaurus who are nothing but hungry beasts incapable of rational thought.

 That’s supposed to make Aladar look like a real hero by contrast, which it does, but they clearly want you to have some sort of connection to him since he’s noted as being Neera’s (female iguanodon) brother.

 Bottom Line: This isn’t a fantastic movie, but it’s still a very enjoyable film with plenty of suspense, action, some romance, and likable characters especially in Eema and Baylene.
 The story is predictable, but it’s not horribly cliché.
 The art and animation along with the music are fantastic, with maybe the lemurs looking the worst.
 You may get annoyed by Zini, but he gets hardly any screentime so I wouldn’t worry about it.
 I’d still watch it if it was randomly airing on TV.